Supreme Court observers see trouble ahead as public approval of justices erodes

 Democrats remain chafed at Trump’s ability, with a push from then-Senate Majority Leader Mitch McConnell (R-Ky.), to transform the Supreme Court.

 McConnell refused to allow a hearing on President Barack Obama’s Supreme Court choice Merrick Garland in 2016, saying it was inappropriate in an election year.
-He then rushed through Barrett’s confirmation to replace the late Justice Ruth Bader Ginsburg just days before Election Day, and after voters had begun casting early ballots that denied Trump a second term.
+He then rushed through Barrett’s confirmation to replace the late Justice Ruth Bader Ginsburg just before Election Day, after voters had begun casting early ballots that denied Trump a second term.

-Along with replacing Justice Anthony M. Kennedy, Trump nominated and McConnell’s Republican-majority Senate confirmed Barrett and Justices Neil M. Gorsuch and Brett M. Kavanaugh, overwhelmingly along party lines.
-That has given the court a 6-to-3 conservative majority that is likely to remain for years to come.
+Along with replacing Justice Anthony M. Kennedy, Trump nominated and McConnell’s Republican-majority Senate confirmed Barrett and Justices Neil M. Gorsuch and Brett M. Kavanaugh, overwhelmingly along party lines, giving the court a

+6-to-3 conservative majority that is likely to remain for years to come.

-Some conservatives contend that questions about the court’s legitimacy are cooked up by Democrats and progressives, who they say turn every disliked decision into a call for expanding the number of justices while Democrats control the White House and Senate.
+Some conservatives contend that questions about the court’s legitimacy are cooked up by Democrats and liberals, who they say turn every disliked decision into a call for expanding the number of justices while Democrats control the White House and Senate.

 Roman Martinez, a Washington lawyer who clerked for Kavanaugh and Chief Justice John G. Roberts Jr., said at the Georgetown event that the “incendiary language” plays a role in public disapproval of the court.